-• Increase Transparency: Increase the level of detail provided in budgetary briefings and public involvement materials.
+- Increase Transparency: Increase the level of detail provided in budgetary briefings and public involvement materials.
 Information provided should include the proposed Project Baseline Summary level funding, guidance from DOE headquarters, the funding and work scope for the level below that (regardless of whether DOE has changed the name of how it breaks out this level from the terminology in the Tri-Party Agreement), and Integrated Priority Lists.
 The comment period is not meaningful without this information.
-Ensure that future detailed budgetary information differentiates between the costs of "min-safe" and "mortgage costs" and the level of funding that accomplishes actual cleanup work.

-- Build Collaborative Space for Hanford's Budget Process: Create space for collaboration with the public and regulators while developing future budget proposals for Hanford cleanup.
+Ensure that future detailed budgetary information differentiates between the costs of "min-safe" and "mortgage costs" and the level of funding that accomplishes actual cleanup work. - Build Collaborative Space for Hanford's Budget Process: Create space for collaboration with the public and regulators while developing future budget proposals for Hanford cleanup.
 Work with the regulators to prepare Tri-Party Agreement Agency budget briefings that involve collaborative advanced planning between all parties.
-Give the public the tools and detailed budgetary information necessary to make a compelling case for full funding of Hanford cleanup to achieve regulatory compliance, risk reduction, removal of contamination from the environment, mitigation of hazards, and consideration of tribal treaty rights. - Prioritize Funding Cleanup Projects: It is important to Hanford Challenge that cleanup defined as projects that achieve regulatory compliance, risk reduction, removal of contamination from the environment, mitigation of hazards, and consideration of tribal treaty rights is prioritized.
-Request funding of cleanup projects that: - o Reduce risk to workers, the environment, and/or the public - Maintain/meet/move towards attainment of TPA milestones, consent decree, and/or RCRA permit and other requirements - o Prevent the short-term spread of contamination - Reduce long-lived radioactive contamination and risk - o Protect the Columbia River - o Protect/remediate the deep vadose zone - Uses existing and proven technologies - Prevents future releases - Mitigates past releases - Reasonably addresses public concerns - Safely treats, stores, and disposes of waste - Mitigates mobile high-risk contaminants before less mobile high-risk contaminants (ex: 324 Building, drainable tank liquids) - o Contains infrastructure budget/support systems necessary to complete the work - Request a Compliant Budget: Hanford Challenge would like DOE to request full funding to meet ALL compliance obligations and to address emergent threats, such as leaks from single-shell and double-shell high-level nuclear waste tanks. - Address Systemic Problems: There are many systemic problems at Hanford that no amount of money will fix.
-DOE should look at funding efforts to increase contractor oversight, address contracting inefficiencies that lead to high overhead costs, and making a renewed commitment to improving the safety culture at Hanford. - Make the Case for Decreasing the Total Lifecycle Cost of Hanford Cleanup: Often at Hanford, delaying cleanup projects for any reason results in increased lifecycle costs for the entire Hanford Cleanup mission.
-Hanford Challenge would like DOE make a plan for and request increased funding levels that decrease the total lifecycle costs of Hanford cleanup and make a strong case for this in its budget proposals and budget related documents by requesting the funding necessary to achieve this goal.
+Give the public the tools and detailed budgetary information necessary to make a compelling case for full funding of Hanford cleanup to achieve regulatory compliance, risk reduction, removal of contamination from the environment, mitigation of hazards, and consideration of tribal treaty rights.

+- Prioritize Funding Cleanup Projects: It is important to Hanford Challenge that cleanup defined as projects that achieve regulatory compliance, risk reduction, removal of contamination from the environment, mitigation of hazards, and consideration of tribal treaty rights is prioritized.
+Request funding of cleanup projects that: - o Reduce risk to workers, the environment, and/or the public - Maintain/meet/move towards attainment of TPA milestones, consent decree, and/or RCRA permit and other requirements - Use engineering controls versus administrative controls where feasible - o Prevent the short-term spread of contamination - o Reduce long-lived radioactive contamination and risk - o Protect the Columbia River - Protect/remediate the deep vadose zone - Use existing and proven technologies - Prevent future releases - Mitigate past releases - Reasonably address public concerns in a timely manner - Safely treat, store, and dispose of waste - Listen to, encourage, and protect workers who raise concerns and work to resolve those concerns - Mitigate mobile high-risk contaminants before less mobile high-risk contaminants (ex: 324 Building, drainable tank liquids) - Contains infrastructure budget/support systems necessary to complete the work and maintain a safe working environment for the Hanford workforce - Request a Compliant Budget: Hanford Challenge would like DOE to request full funding to meet ALL compliance obligations and to address emergent threats, such as leaks from single-shell and double-shell high-level nuclear waste tanks.
+Ask for the money you need and make a strong case for why it is imperative that cleanup be fully funded. - Address Systemic Problems: There are many systemic problems at Hanford that money alone cannot fix.
+Instead, more checks and balances are needed to safeguard cleanup funds.
+DOE should look at funding and legislative efforts to increase contractor oversight and address contracting inefficiencies that lead to high overhead costs.
+DOE should also take efforts to renew commitment to improving the safety culture at Hanford. - Make the Case for Decreasing the Total Lifecycle Cost of Hanford Cleanup: Often at Hanford, delaying cleanup projects for any reason results in increased lifecycle costs for the entire Hanford Cleanup mission.
+Hanford Challenge requests that DOE make a plan for and request increased funding levels that decrease the total lifecycle costs of Hanford cleanup and make a strong case for this in its budget proposals and budget related documents by requesting the funding necessary to achieve this goal.
 Spend more now to spend less overall.